TorzAway/E3Hunter/README.md

 ---
 LootCorpse=TRUE - (Turn to TRUE to Loot corpses)
 ---
-LootMethod=DCONLY - (OPTIONS: DCONLY to loot Diamond COin and HIGH VALUE stackable items / E3 to have E# system handle all looting)
+LootMethod=DCONLY - (OPTIONS: DCONLY to loot Diamond Coin and HIGH VALUE stackable items / E3 to have E3 system handle all looting)
 ---
 MinItemValue - (What is the minumum valuie in plat an item should sell for to loot it?)
 ---